siddp95/siddp95.github.io/README.md

   * Cleaned the data scraped from the previous part by filling in missing values, mapping team name classifications, and deleting extraneous columns
 * [Part 3: MVP Machine Learning](https://github.com/siddp95/NBA/blob/main/NBA%20MVP%20ML/MVP%20Machine%20Learning.ipynb)
   * Constructed a machine learning model using Ridge Regression that calculates the percentage of MVP votes a player should expect to receive, and then utilized Random Forest Regression to improve upon the original model by analyzing predictors that are not commonly tracked NBA statistics (stats ratios, team played for, and position)
-  * Successfully predicted 4 out of 5 top MVP vote finishers for the 2023 season, and backtested how the model would perform over all the data back from 1995
+  * Successfully predicted 4 out of 5 top MVP vote finishers for the 2023 season, and backtested how the model would perform over all the data since the 1995 season
   * Theorized how outside factors that are not included in the model can influence MVP voting results, such as recency bias, strength of team, and voter fatigue
 * Python libraries: BeautifulSoup, selenium, sklearn, pandas